-Maybe you’ve given up on the search for awesome USB-C earbuds, or maybe you just want an affordable pair of wireless noise cancelling ‘buds, no matter what’s brought you here, the Phiaton Curve BT 120 NC is an affordable option likely to please a wide range of consumers.
+Maybe you’ve given up on the search for awesome USB-C earbuds, or maybe you just want an affordable pair of wireless noise canceling ‘buds, no matter what’s brought you here, the Phiaton Curve BT 120 NC is an affordable option likely to please a wide range of consumers.

 Editor’s note: this review was updated on April 9, 2019, to reflect updated scoring methods and include isolation information.

 Who is the Phiaton Curve BT 120 NC for?

 These earbuds are best-suited for commuters and general consumers.
 Those who frequently take the train to work will benefit from the noise canceling capabilities of the earbuds.
 What’s more, the compact form fits into even the most overstuffed backpacks; worst case scenario, you can just wear them.
 The Curve includes other user-friendly features too like its IPX4 water-resistance and ergonomic RightFit+ ear wings that promote a comfortable all-day fit.

 How is the Phiaton Curve BT 120 NC built?

 Each plastic earbud housing is connected by a tenuous cable joining the earbuds to the Memory Flex, non-slip neckband, which vibrates to notify listeners of incoming calls or when walking out of the Bluetooth connection radius.
 Although plastic and silicone components won’t garner compliments about the Phiaton Curve BT 120 NC, the benefit is the lightweight form.